thomatou/radio_downloader/README.md

 # Radio Downloader
-## How to download the name of songs from a radio station and stash those songs in a Spotify playlist!
+## Get the songs from your favourite radio station into a Spotify playlist!